Avanade/DevOpsHOL/lab-3-analysis-with-sonarqube.md

 1. Create a new project in SonarQube and save the project key

-1. Edit build definition

-1. Add task "Prepare analysis on SonarQube" before any Msbuild or VSBuild task
+1. Edit your build definition and add task "Prepare analysis on SonarQube" before any Msbuild or VSBuild task
-   - Install from marketplace if not already in your account
+   - Install from marketplace if the task is not already in your account

-1. Enter the project key and other details

 1. Add task "Run Code Analysis" and "Publish Analysis Results" to your build